Are Crepe Myrtles Poisonous? Protect Your Family with These Facts

 Gardeners love crepe myrtles for their vibrant blooms and hardy nature.
 We also guided you on the maintenance of crepe myrtles for a long time.
 But some of our followers assumed their pets get sick from poisonous crepe myrtles.
-So, are crepe myrtle poisonous?
+So, are crepe myrtles poisonous?
 As with many plants, questions about their safety, particularly regarding their potential toxicity, often arise.

-We don’t want any of our fellow garden lovers to lose their sweet puppies or kittens, which could be the last memory of their beloved ones like John Wick’s very first dog!
+We don’t want any of our fellow garden lovers to lose their sweet puppies or kittens, which could be the last memory of their beloved ones, like John Wick’s very first dog!
 So, we will provide you with all the information about poisonous crepe myrtles, from their myths to their identification methods, in this blog.
 We hope you will get all the answers.

 Why Do People Think Crepe Myrtles Are Poisonous?

-Moreover, the panic has been spread even more 3 years ago when someone shared the story of their dog becoming sick on Reddit after ingesting grass and bushes.
+Moreover, the panic was spread even more 3 years ago when someone shared the story of their dog becoming sick on Reddit after ingesting grass and bushes.
 The dog started ignoring the owner, which is a symptom of dying soon.
 But later, they found out their dog had a “heart murmur” problem.
 This kind of disease influences dogs to eat leaves with dust and get sick.

 Given this context, some might assume that showy flowers like crepe myrtle could also pose a risk!